 But no matter what choice you make, you can be assured that you stay on budget if you strictly stick to the budget.

-5. Decide on a date, venue, and possible materials and service you need to hire
+5. Decide on a date, venue, and possible materials and services you need to hire

 This is where the team comes in handy.
 Listen to their suggestions and recommendations.
 Decide on the possible date.
 How long will the event last?
 Scout for the most suitable venue and event services.
 The earlier the better.
 Reserve your desired venue as early as possible while it is still available.